Oscar-Tark/Squirrel-EES/README.md

 [Scorpion IEE [Intelligent Execution Environment]:Quickstart Guide]
 -------------------------------------------------------------------

 Is a framework that uses its own syntax in order to call functions of a defined c# accessibility level with a specific type of structure.
 You can also compile and link C# scripts to scorpion with functions you created in order to call them.
-Scorpion contains its own memory and databasing system.
+Scorpion contains its own memory and database system.
 Each function call is done on an isolated thread.

 !NOTE: Call the `manual` function in order to view all available manuals and runnable functions for scorpion.
 You may use the `manual::*manual_name` function to view a manual.